AtmolanderMimi/basm/book/src/built-in-instructions.md

 | scope | scope  | code to be executed in loop while the condition is not resolved |

-This instruction is vital, not only for writing good software in basm, but for writing any software that can be considered turing-complete in general.
+This instruction is vital, not only for writing good software in basm, but for writing any software that can be considered Turing-complete in general.
 `WHNE` is the only source of conditional execution and looping included within the whole pool of built-in instructions (excluding `RAW`, because it's weird).
 Thus, all sources of conditionality need to be derive from this.